-When exams are on the horizon, or you’ve got that big assignment to complete, you can expect to put in extra hours of study time.
-However, what you put into your mouth may be just as important, because eating foods that feed your brain can help you achieve better results.
+When exams are on the horizon or you’ve got that big assignment to complete, you can expect to put in extra hours of study time.
+Did you know that what you put into your mouth may be just as important, because eating foods that feed your brain can help you achieve better results.
 How?
 It all comes back to your brain.

 Your brain needs food